fskelly/flkelly-cloudblog/content/post/2024/using-the-az-rest-cli-command/index.md

 GET https://management.azure.com/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/virtualMachines?api-version=2024-07-01
 ```

 We need to provide some variable(s) or information as marked by items in braces (“{}”), so we need to provide **"subscriptionId"** and **"resourceGroupName"**.
-I will endavour to provide as much information as possible, however for safety reason, some items will be obfisicated.
+I will endeavour to provide as much information as possible, however for safety reason, some items will be obfuscated.

 **Please remember to login first az login, as the az rest command uses the context of the currently authenticated to Azure user, hence no auth tokens.**